derekwhayes/odin_recipes/README.md

 # Odin Recipes
-#### An ugly basic HTML page.
+#### A basic website.
 Getting some practice in following The Odin Project.
+Just HTML/CSS.

-* All recipes and images were stolen from allrecipes.com
+* All recipes and recipe images were stolen from allrecipes.com